GeorgesCoding/Chess/README.md

 #
 # **Running the Program**
 Below are the steps for downloading and running the program locally or using the release file.
 The release file can run the game without using an IDE or the need to download Python and the PyGame module.
-Text and images may appear incorrectly formatted if the monitor size is below 12 inches.

   A. __Downloading the release file__
   1. Go to the repository's release page: [click me!](https://github.com/GeorgesCoding/Chess/releases)
   2. On the latest release (the topmost of the page), click on _Assets_.
   4. Click on the file called _Chess.exe_.
 This will download the program's file.
   5. Run this file.
-Windows Defender will abort the program as it's a .exe file but click "_More Info_", then "_Run anyway_".
+Windows Defender may abort the program as it's a random .exe file downloaded.
+To run, click "_More Info_", then "_Run anyway_".

   B. __Running locally through an IDE with Python installed__